shadeglare/shadeglare/README.md

 ### Hi 👋, I'm Max Koverdyaev.
 Just a few words about me.

 At the moment I'm an independent software architect and consulter.
-I worked in different domains including: e-commerce, media, travel, digital healthcare, constructing and management companies.
+I worked in different domains including e-commerce, media, travel, digital healthcare, construction and management companies.

-With over 10 years experience in software engineering I have expertise in mostly all aspects of development including architecture, implementation, deployment and maintenance of scalable digital services.
+With over 10 years of experience in software engineering I have expertise in mostly all aspects of development including architecture, implementation, deployment and maintenance of scalable digital services.

 Sometimes I write to my [blog](https://shadeglare.medium.com).